TOPIC

 Employers providing on-site Covid-19 viral testing must also consider consequences if employees refuse to undergo testing, and address confidentiality, wage and hour, and safety issues associated with Covid-19 screening.

-Are there reasonable accommodations for unvaccinated employees returning to work?
+Is there reasonable accommodations for unvaccinated employees returning to work?

 Under the ADA, reasonable accommodations for unvaccinated employees for Covid-19 because of disability may include: wearing face masks; working at a social distance from coworkers or non-employees; or working modified shifts.